Out-of-sample error estimate for robust M-estimators with convex penalty: Main result

+Above, $\df=\trace[(\partial/\partial\by)\bX\hbbeta]$ is the usual effective number of parameters or effective degrees-of-freedom of $\hbbeta$ that dates back to \citet{stein1981estimation}.
 This estimator of the out-of-sample error for the square loss was known only for two specific penalty functions $g$.
 The first is $g=0$ \cite{leeb2008evaluation} in which case $\hbbeta$ is the Ordinary Least-Squares and $\df=p$.
 The second is $g(\bb)=\lambda\|\bb\|_1$ \cite{bayati2013estimating,miolane2018distribution}, in which case $\hbbeta$ is the Lasso and $\df=|\{j\in[p]:\hbeta_j\ne 0\}|$.
 For $g$ not proportional to the $\ell_1$-norm, the above result is to our knowledge novel, even restricted to the square loss.
 As we detail in \Cref{sec:square_loss}, the algebraic nature of the square loss leads to additional results for noise level estimation and adaptive estimation of the generalization error.
 Here, adaptive means without knowledge of $\bSigma$.
 To our knowledge, the estimate $\hat R$ for general loss functions ($\rho$ different than the square loss) is new.
-The above result is also of a different nature than most results of the literature concerning the performance of $M$-estimators in the regime $p/n\to\gamma'$.
-These works characterize the asymptotic limit in probability of the out-of-sample error $\|\bSigma^{\frac12}\bh\|^2$ by solving systems of nonlinear equations of several scalar unknowns and these equations depend on a prior on the distribution of $\bbeta$ (cf. the discussion after \eqref{eq:regime-gamma-prime} and the references therein).
-Here, the out-of-sample error is estimated with data-driven quantities satisfying a non-asymptotic error bound, and no prior distribution is assumed on $\bbeta$.